Chart Color Schemes

 Tamworth - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Tamworth - West had 95.1% houses and 4.9% other dwellings at the latest Census.
-Non-Metro NSW had 89.5% houses and 10.4% other dwellings during the same period.
-Home ownership in Tamworth - West was 23.0%, with mortgaged dwellings at 28.3% and rented ones at 48.7%.
-The median monthly mortgage repayment was $1,387, compared to Non-Metro NSW's average of $1,500.
-The median weekly rent in Tamworth - West was $290, while it was $300 in Non-Metro NSW.
-Nationally, Tamworth - West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Tamworth - West's dwelling structure, as per the latest Census, comprised 95.1% houses and 4.9% other dwellings.
+In comparison, Non-Metro NSW had 89.5% houses and 10.4% other dwellings.
+Home ownership in Tamworth - West was at 23.0%, with mortgaged dwellings at 28.3% and rented ones at 48.7%.
+The median monthly mortgage repayment was $1,387, lower than Non-Metro NSW's $1,500.
+Median weekly rent in Tamworth - West was $290, compared to Non-Metro NSW's $300.
+Nationally, Tamworth - West's mortgage repayments were significantly lower at $1,387 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing